 Not suffering from any mental illness that would impair normal reason and judgment

-Your first training without your dog
+Your first trainings without your dog

-GBK9SAR requires that prospective handlers attend their first training without a dog.
+GBK9SAR requires that prospective handlers attend their first few training sessions without a dog.
 This allows you to meet the group, learn what K9 SAR is about, learn the different working tasks of the dogs (Air Scent, Trailing, Cadaver, Water, obedience/agility requirements, different types of indications), and determine if K9 SAR is for you.
 You will have an opportunity to work with one or more of our handlers and participate in training exercises.
 You will need to bring enough food and water, clothing, and the proper gear for the terrain and weather conditions as GBK9SAR trains in all types of weather and in remote areas without facilities.